patyandre/patyandre/assets/readme.md

-This folder contains all assets fron this repo.
+This folder contains all assests from this repo.